nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

     },
     {
       name  = "karpenops.image.tag"
-      value = "1.23.2" # Ensure to update this to the latest/desired version: https://gallery.ecr.aws/nops/karpenops
+      value = "1.23.2" # Ensure to update this to the latest/desired version from [here](https://gallery.ecr.aws/nops/karpenops)
     },
     {
       name  = "karpenops.apiKey"